mostly-ai/gcp-marketplace/README.md

   * mostly-coordinator: `app=mostly-coordinator`

-### Connecting to mostly-ai appplication:
+### Connecting to mostly-ai application:

 You can connect to the mostly-ai application using the domain name used in the environment variable during the application deployment using Helm.

-You can check the **Application Load Balancer** that got created by the GCE Ingress resource in the [Load Balancing](https://console.cloud.google.com/net-services/loadbalancing/list/loadBalancers), where you will find:
+You can check the **Network Load Balancer** that got created by the GCE Ingress resource in the [Load Balancing](https://console.cloud.google.com/net-services/loadbalancing/list/loadBalancers), where you will find:
 * The Frontend configuration:
-  * HTTPS Protocol
+  * TPC Protocol
-  * The Static IP that was created right after we provisioned the cluster
+  * The Public static IP address that was created with Nginx Ingress deployment
-  * The GCP managed certificate, including its policy, tier, and many other details

-* Host and path rules configuration:
-  * A list of all paths defined in the ingress resource, for example, `/auth` for mostly-keycloak & `/api` for mostly-app...etc.
+  * Premium network tier

 * Backend configuration:
   * List of Backend services, including the GKE nodes and their health status